marvel80/vibe-code-1/README.md

 # Vibe Code Project

-A full-stack web application built with Spring Boot backend and React frontend.
+A naive full-stack web application built with Spring Boot backend and React frontend, purely utilizing vibe coding.
+Objectve is to ring in some background music and & vibe code.

 ## Project Structure